chrisleyva/git-svn-externals-fetcher/README.md

 That should be it.

 NOTE: I am severely aware of the fact that this code is not robust.
 I am sure there are many ways to break this and many cases I am not handling properly.
 But the fact is that I needed this tool for our team and it works for us.
-Feel free to tweak it however you need it to suit your needs.
+Feel free to tweak it to suit your needs.